 I have also been disgusted by the way the language of war (‘invasion’, ‘the Dover front line’, ‘shoot them’, ‘sink them’) has been used in recent news coverage, forums and commentary on the arrivals on Kent’s beaches.
 This is the language of fear; it is the sort of language expected from the sort of country that builds walls.
 It the language of cheap, political propaganda, lacking in thought, humanity and kindness.
 Watching the UK’s Home Secretary suggest that recent arrivals’ claims for asylum would be rejected wholesale in order to ‘send a very strong message that [they] won’t succeed’ was watching a new incarnation of Trumpian, boorish behaviour in action on my own shores.
 I am clear: each and every claim must be dealt with on its own merits, in full accordance with international law.

 I am very proud to be British and if the boats being put in the channel will save lives that’s a good thing; HMC Valient, currently being recalled from the Aegean, has been off Dover before.
-Of course, I think that those migrants who don’t have a successful claim to asylum should be sent back, but in the meantime whilst their applications are processed, let us not forget who we are, our country’s proud history of saving lives and offering refuge to those in genuine need and let’s banish the cheap rhetoric of fear and war.
+Let us not forget who we are, our country’s proud history of saving lives and offering refuge to those in genuine need and let’s banish the cheap rhetoric of fear and war.
 Many of the desperate people who undertake the journey across the channel are also victims of crime; it is the smuggling gangs that need to be broken, not the dreams of safety of the men, women and children risking their lives in the world’s busiest shipping lane, knowing full well how many others have died on that same route.

 Those seeking asylum here are only given £37.50 a week, plus a place to live (often a hostel).
 They cannot work whilst the claim is being processed.
 This can take years.
 Years on £37.50 a week; that’s £1950 a year and far, far less than Job Seeker’s Allowance (also less than they get in France), whilst waiting for asylum claims.
 I’ve worked to help, and have seen, desperate people surviving on Asylum Support.
 I’ve sat next to people in tears, desperate to work, desperate to buy nappies for their babies, but having to choose between nappies and food.
 If you want to read about how people survive on their £37.50 a week, click here.